infonomic/redux-saga-router-docs/docs/getting-started.md

 export default Hompage
 ```

-You also can create multiple templates.
+You can create multiple templates.
 For instance, we will have two location templates files HomePage.js and NewsPage.js
 ```js title="src/modules/news/location.js"
 import { createLocationTemplate } from '../../lib/redux-saga-router'